Nusa Penida Indonesia Travel Guide

 Not tourist-oriented food halls.

-Relatively easy to find options.
+Quite simple to find options.

-Widely available at local warungs.
+Widely is available at nearby warungs.

 Many rice-based dishes are naturally GF.